British Ambassador to Democratic Republic of Congo

 - help people with mental illness

-- offer support and help in a range of other cases, such as child protection and abductions, kidnappings or someone who is missing abroad
+- offer support and help in a range of other cases, such as child abductions, missing peopleand kidnapping

-- make special arrangements in cases of terrorism, civil disturbances or natural disasters
+- make special arrangements in cases of terrorism, civil disturbances or natural disasters or other crises abroad

-What the Embassy cannot do for you
+What the embassy cannot do for you

 Although we try to help British nationals in a wide range of situations, we cannot:

-- help you enter a country, for example, if you do not have a visa or your passport is not valid, as we cannot interfere in another country’s immigration policy or procedures
+- help you enter a country, for example, if you don’t have a visa or your passport is not valid

 - give you legal advice, investigate crimes or carry out searches for missing people, although we can give you details of people who may be able to help you in these cases, such as English-speaking lawyers.

 - get you better treatment in hospital or prison than is given to local people

-- make travel arrangements for you, find you work, accommodation, or make business arrangements on your behalf
+- make travel arrangements for you, or find you work or accommodation